hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/687_scc_ii.md

 coming to look upon that one Sun as parti-coloured.
 Of course, it is quite true that this leads to schism in course of time.
-But then, such schisms rarely occur in the lifetime of those who are fortunate enough to have come in direct contact with an Avatâra.
+But then, such schisms rarely occur in the lifetime of those who are fortunate enough to have come in direct contact with an Avatāra.
 The effulgence of that Personality, who takes pleasure only in the Self, dazzles their eyes and sweeps away pride, egotism, and narrow-mindedness from their minds.
 Consequently they find no opportunity to create sects and party